architect/arc.codes/src/views/docs/en/reference/configuration/local-preferences.md

 ## `@sandbox`

-Define [`arc sandbox`](../cli/sandbox) preferences.
+Define [Sandbox](../cli/sandbox) preferences.
 If you are not using a `.env` file then any environment variables set using the [`arc env` CLI](../cli/env) will be stored in the preferences file.
 In this scenario it is best _not_ to revision the preferences file in source control.

 ### `env` - String